 The Office ensured diverse stakeholders had the opportunity to be at the table for consideration of the Office's plans under the BEAD program, as well as to provide input on Volume 1 of the Initial Proposal.
 The primary stakeholders that are non-traditional for the Office of Broadband's infrastructure deployment programs are non-profit organizations, community action agencies, and other local or community-based organizations.
-For example, the Office of Broadband engaged the Virginia Community Action Partnership (VACAP), a membership association representing more than thirty community action agencies, in discussions on the BEAD program.
 Primarily due to stakeholder engagement done under the Office's Digital Equity Planning Grant and existing relationships, the Office of Broadband has developed a growing coalition of community-serving organizations.
 Ensuring these organizations were involved in the BEAD program development was a priority.
-These organizations were invited to attend the Initial Proposal Volume 1 and Volume 2 input sessions and provide feedback on the draft proposals.
-Additionally, the Office designated a specific listening session to inform these organizations of the Office's plans under the BEAD program and solicit feedback on how deployment, and potential non-deployment, programs can be most effective for communityserving organizations.
+These organizations were invited to attend the Initial Proposal Volume 1 input session and provide feedback on the draft proposal.
+Additionally, the Office designated a specific listening session to inform these organizations of the Office's plans under the BEAD program and solicit feedback on how deployment, and potential non-deployment, programs can be most effective for community-serving organizations.